zebangeth/DirPrint/README.md

   - **Ignore Mode:** Completely hide specified files/directories from the output.
   - **Omit Mode:** Show files/directories in the directory structure but hide their contents for brevity.
   - **Strict Matching:** Enable exact matching for file/directory names by wrapping the pattern in carets (^).
+- **Optional Line Count Analysis:** When enabled, DirPrint calculates and displays the number of lines for each file and directory.

 ## Installation